zmhuang97/icme2026-special-session/index.md

   <div style="flex:1;">
     <h3 style="margin-top: 0;">Dr. Chuanmin Jia</h3>
     <p style="font-size: 15px; line-height: 1.6;">
-      Chuanmin Jia is a Research Professor at the Digital Video Coding National Engineering Research Center, Peking University.
-His research interests include image/video compression, perceptual optimization, and multimedia systems.
-He has published extensively in IEEE Transactions and top-tier conferences, and contributed actively to the AVS standardization efforts.
+      Chuanmin Jia (Member, IEEE) is a tenure-track Assistant Professor with the Wangxuan Institute of Computer Technology, Peking University.
+His research interests include intelligent video compression and processing.
+He is an elected member of the IEEE MSA and VSPC Technical Committees.
-      His work focuses on advancing human perception–aligned coding and practical multimedia applications in large-scale systems.
+      Dr. Jia is a recipient of multiple honors, including the ACM SIGMM China Rising Star Award, the Best Paper Awards of PCM 2017 and IEEE Multimedia 2018, the Best Student Paper Award of IEEE MIPR 2019, and the Video Track Winner of the Challenge on Learned Image Compression at IEEE DCC 2024.
+He currently serves as an Associate Editor for the
+      <i>IEEE Transactions on Circuits and Systems for Video Technology</i>.
     </p>
   </div>
 </div>